eSchool

 Additional discounts available to member credit unions:

-- Multi-Attendee discount - Register 4 attendees get the 5th free
+• Multi-Attendee discount - Register four attendees and get the 5th free

-- Please include all registrations on the same order for the discount to apply
+Please include all registrations in the same order for the discount to apply

 Only one discount can be applied per registration.
 If a registration qualifies for more than one discount, the highest-value discount will be applied.